GermanLepin/broker_service/README.md

 My broker
 =============

 In this repository, I have designed six services.
-The front-end part is already created, and the authentication service, broker service, mail service, listener service,and logger service are also written.
+The front-end part is already created, and the authentication service, broker service, mail service, listener service, and logger service are also written.

 More information about every service can be found below:
 - [Front-end-service](/front-end-service/README.md)